quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces/ostep_part19_36._IO_Devices.md

 ---
 #### Disk Address Space
-The address space of a hard-disk drive ranges from 0 to \( n-1 \), with \( n \) being the total number of sectors on the disk.
+The address space of a hard-disk drive ranges from 0 to $n-1 $, with $ n$ being the total number of sectors on the disk.
 Each sector can be individually read or written, allowing direct access to any portion of the disk.

 :p What is the address range for a single sector in a hard-disk drive?
 ??x
-The address space for a single sector ranges from 0 to \( n-1 \), where \( n \) represents the total number of sectors on the disk.
+The address space for a single sector ranges from 0 to $n-1 $, where $ n$ represents the total number of sectors on the disk.
 Each sector can be accessed individually, allowing direct read or write operations.

 ---
 #### Disk Geometry and Components